Nathan Meriam House: History

 Joseph and Sarah Meriam arrived in Concord from Kent, England, in 1638, with six children.
 Another child, John, was born after their arrival.
 John and his wife, Mary, built the first home at Meriam's Corner in 1663.
 Their son, John, built a second home in 1691 for himself and his wife, Sarah.
-In 1705, another son, Joseph, built a third home, where he lived with his wife, Dorothy Brooks.
+In 1705, John's son, Joseph, built a third home, where he lived with his wife, Dorothy Brooks.
 It is this house, later owned by Nathan and Abigail Meriam, that is now known as the Nathan Meriam House.

 Nathan and Abigail lived in the house with their seven children, whose ages ranged from eleven to twenty-nine.
 The house remained in the Meriam family until 1871, when it was sold to Thomas Burke.
 In 1925, while still owned by the Burke family, a fire broke out at the property, leading to a renovation.
 These renovations, and others done prior to the fire, are visible in today's structure; as such, the building now looks different to the original construction.